Types Of Wood Finish

 The wax finish can enhance the contrast of the unique character and grain of the wood.
 This effect gives a rich and appealling appearance.

-Easy to Repair
+Easy To Repair

 Wax does not protect as well as lacquer, but any scratches or blemishes to the wax can be easily repaired by applying a further layer of wax.

-Enviromentally Friendly
+Environmentally Friendly

 Most waxes do not contain any harmful chemicals and have as a low toxicity application.
 The most environmentally friendly option available.

-Not for Outdoor Use
+Not For Outdoor Use

 Wax offers minimal protection from water or moisture.
 We wouldn’t recommend it for wooden furniture that is located outdoors.